What is National History Day®?

 - An independent study from 2011 found that participation in the National History Day Contest benefits students far beyond the competition, with NHD students outperforming their non NHD peers on state standardized tests in multiple subjects.

-- More information on why NHD works and more information on the 2011 study.
+- More information on why NHD works.

 How does the NHD in SD Program work?

 In South Dakota the contest component is divided between the Region, State, and the National Level.
 South Dakota is made up of 4 region contests divided geographically across the state.
 While the State program does not run school level contests , we do have many schools who choose to hold their own local contests to narrow down the level of student projects they send to compete at the regional contests.